IrinaPukhlova/Investment-strategy/SMA_strategy/README.md

 - performance_reinvest.py - calculates performance with reinvestment

 ### Part 3 – Conclusion
-Here the findings of our experiment and the main hypothesis are described, as the references that were used in the course of the study.
+Here the findings of my experiment and the main hypothesis are described, as the references that were used in the course of the study.

 This site was built using [link](https://pages.github.com/)